aaaaaa123456789/bsp/specification.md

 If the list of pointers is empty (i.e., if the first pointer is `0xffffffff`), no menu is shown to the user, and the variable is set to `0xffffffff`.

+Note that a menu with just one option must still be shown to the user, as it is possible to use such a menu to give the user the possibility of aborting the process.

 ### Jump tables